 - [Optional] Video or PPT or other media.
 The paper may contain a URL linking to a demonstration video no more than 5 minutes in length (e.g. YouTube) or a PowerPoint presentation showing and explaining the demonstration.
 Other formats are also possible.
 The objective is to give a precise idea, in 5 minutes, of the demo.

 Key Dates for Authors

-- 29th of February 2020 (extended) - Submission deadline for abstracts and full papers.
+- 7th March 2020 (extended) - Submission deadline for abstracts and full papers.